Skip to main content

 Kentucky Melungeons

-For various historical reasons some descendent's of these mixed unions, many of them tri-racial mixes, settled into more than 200 small, rural, and isolated communities in the eastern United States.
+For various historical reasons some descendant's of these mixed unions, many of them tri-racial mixes, settled into more than 200 small, rural, and isolated communities in the eastern United States.
 Many of these local settlements soon acquired local names.
 Some of these names derive from surnames prevalent in the communities and from the names of places where the groups live.
 Other names for Tri-Racial Isolates reflect the same themes of outgroup derogation as terms for other groups.
 Dunlap and Weslager ( 1947), Berry ( 1963), and others studied the origins of names for these groups and noted 68 terms and their etymologies.
 Some of the names apply to several different settlements, which accounts for some of the discrepancy between the number of communities and the number of terms (there are more than 200 communities and only 68 terms).
 Melungeon [or malungeon] is probably the best known of these names, and it designates several related communities.

 Though these groups, taken together, have no single, widely accepted proper name, scholars have used terms such as mixed-blood.
 Genteel regional writers have referred to them with names such as mystery-people, referring to their obscure origins, raceless-people, and racial-orphans.
 They also have been referred to as local-mixed-groups, mixed-blood-racial-islands, and, unkindly, as half-castes, half-breeds, or just breeds.
 Estabrook and McDougle ( 1926) coined the acronym WIN, apparently for White, Indian, and Negro, as a pseudonym for one such community.
 Berry ( 1963) suggests borrowing the Spanish mestizo.
 But the jargonish term Tri-Racial Isolates has favor among most academics who write about these communities.